Linear Relationship Definition

 y = mx + b

-Here, m is the slope, b is the y-intercept, and x, y are two variables.
-Y-intercept occurs when the resultant line on the graph crosses the y axis at a value.
+Here, m is the slope, b is the y-intercept, and x and y are two variables.
+Y-intercept occurs when the resultant line on the graph crosses the y-axis at a value.
 In this case, variable x must equal 0 at the point of the y-intercept.

 Likewise, a slope represents how steep the line is and how to describe the relationship between the variables.
-The calculation of two different points for two variables, i.e., x1, x2, and y1, y2, will provide the slope m.
+For example, calculating two different points for two variables, i.e., x1, x2, and y1, y2, will provide the slope m.

 It is another form of the linear function that is effective in understanding scenarios with two inputs (and no outputs) and can be derived as:

 Again, x and y are two variables, whereas A, B, and C are constants in this equation.
 However, it is possible to arrive at the slope-intercept using the standard form.

 For example, Ay + Bx = C

 Y = -Bx/A + C/A, which is essentially in the form of Y = mx + b

 After putting the values in the above equation, one can make a linear graph using slope-intercept form.